basho/basho_docs/source/languages/en/riak/ops/advanced/runtime.md

   * Default: `160444000`
 * `runtime_health.triggers.process.garbage_collection` --- A process will be marked as busy when it exceeds this amount of time doing garbage collection.
 Enabling this setting can cause performance problems on multi-core systems.
   * Default: `off`
+  * Example when enabled: `50ms`
+* `runtime_health.triggers.process.long_schedule` --- A process will become busy when it exceeds this amount of time during a single process scheduling & execution cycle.`
+  * Default: `off`
+  * Example when enabled: `20ms`